richielollis/launch/README.md

 ## description

-This is webpage that allows a user to generate a SpaceX rocket based off of their personality trait.
+This is a webpage that allows a user to generate a SpaceX rocket based off of their personality trait.

 ## Usage